UltimaPHP/UltimaPHP/readme.md

  * Open the manu bar and open ```cmd```
  * Navigate to PHP installation folder
  * type ```php.exe c:\ultimaphp\instalation\folder\startserver.php```

-### Coding padronization

- * All .php files should start with <?php and end with ?>
- * All .php files should have the comment line header
- * All class names starts with UPPERCASE character, IE: class ClassName {...}
- * All method names must start with LOWERCASE character and all next words start with UPPERCASE character with no space, IE: goodMethodName()
- * All codes must be idented with tab
- * All codes must be formatted in K&R style before commited, manually or using your preffered tool

-### Database padronization

- * All data storage tables must have an ID indexed
- * All secure information, like passwords, must be stored encrypted
- * All relashionship must have an foreign key linkng the table columns
- * All tables names must be LOWERCASE and words separated with underline, IE: good_table_name

 ### What is already working?